-THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
-ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.
-Price to Public Underwriting Discounts and Commissions Proceeds to Selling Shareholders (1) Per Sharesee text above none none see text above Totalsee text above none none see text above

-(1) The shares of Common Stock offered hereby will be sold from time to time at the then prevailing market prices, at prices relating to prevailing market prices or at negotiated prices.
+THESE SECURITIES HAVE NOT BEEN N APPROVED OR D ISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR AN NY STATE SECURI TIES COMMISSIC N NOR HAS THE SECURITIES AND EXCHAN SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED U JPON THE ACCURA CY OR ADEQUACY OF THIS PROSPECTUS.
+ANY H REPRESENTATION TO THE CONTRAF RY IS A CRIMINAL OFFEN ISE.
+Price to Public Underwriting Proceeds to Proceeds to Selling Discounts and Company (1) Shareholders (1) Commissions Per Sharesee text above none none see text above Totalsee text above none none see text above (1) The shares of Common Stock of offered hereby will be sold from time to time at the then prevailing market prices, at pr ices relating to prevailing market and and the set of a set of a and and mine of the then prevailing market prices, at prices relating to prevailing market prices or at negotiated prices.
 The Company will pay the expenses of registration estimated at \$94,000.
+THE DATE OF THIS PROSPECTUS IS , 1996.